 Budget boho style was the order of the day when Brittany and her friends made over this ultra-inexpensive bedroom as an anniversary surprise for friends.
 The high ceilings of this empty room disappear with this Urban Outfitters tapestry catching your eye with the room's much-needed color pop.
 A new comforter, fur rug, and wicker basket complete the look.Continue to 13 of 20 below.

 Before: Small Room, Big Challenge

-Small and dark, this small bedroom makeover would be a big job for Melissa Michaels of The Inspired Room.
-Add in the fact that she wanted to place a queen-size bed in the room, and she had her work cut out for her.Continue to 14 of 20 below.
+Small and dark, this bedroom makeover was a challenge for Melissa Michaels of The Inspired Room, who wanted to transform this into an inviting queen-sized bedroom.Continue to 14 of 20 below.

 14 of 20

 This relaxing retreat received new window treatments, a luxurious, traditionally-styled headboard, and a fresh coat of paint from a palette of calming colors.
 The headboard covers the short window line but still allows light to brightly bathe the room.Continue to 15 of 20 below.